cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 main technical advisor for CSC's IndySCC teams in 2022 and 2023, as well as for the SCC team in 2024.

 In my free time I enjoy running, skiing and reading.
 My real passion music, I play guitar in several bands and I love it loud.

+### Mr. Leopekka Saraste

+- Junior Application Specialist, HPC programming support

+I started at the University of Helsinki as a physicist, but later found my true passion in computer science.
+During 2021, I started to delve into low-level C++ programming and MPI/OpenMP parallelism during a stint as a research assistant at my university.
+This new-found passion into efficient and parallel computing lead me into joining the Finnish Team "Revontuli" at IndySCC '22.
+Our IndySCC team was highly successful, getting third place in the competition and reaching best HPL scores on the 300-node competition hardware out of the ten competing teams.
+The competition worked as a kickstarter to my eventual posting as a Junior application specialist at CSC.

+Nowadays I mainly work in the development and analysis of different scientific software that utilize the Finnish supercomputers.
+I work in the development and porting of software to utilize GPU's, including the development of the open source multiphysical FEM simulation software Elmer.
+I have also worked as a lecturer at CSC Summer School in High-performance Computing in 2022 and 2023, where I prepared lectures and exercises for numerous HPC topics.
+Additionally, I was the second advisor for our 2023 and 2024 SCC@SC teams, the role in which I enjoyed very much and am continuing in the current ISC25 bid.
+Finally, I worked as a student volunteer at ISC '23 and '24.

 ### Dr. Jussi Heikonen